 - Organic listings are free and whilst SEO is not, it is generally one of the more cost-effective marketing tactics

-Organic results take time, so you do not see instant results.
+Organic results take time, so you do not see instant results in the short term.
 In our experience a new domain will take between 3 – 6 months to rank and an existing domain around the 3 month mark.
 Every website is different, and it depends upon the keywords you are targeting and their competition.
 However, once your site has established its positions within Google, you will find that many of these positions remain over time.

 Pay Per Click

 Paid search results appear at the top of Google, above organic search results.
 Essentially you are buying visits to your site and every time your ad is clicked and a user visits your website you pay a small fee to the search engine.
 There is a small box that says ‘ad’ to identify this result as an advertisement, but many appear not to notice this.

 Generally, Google ads are closely managed by a PPC expert, although you can set them up yourself directly with Google.
 There is however a lot that goes into a PPC advertising campaign and in order to gather the right search traffic and valuable leads it is always encouraged to use an expert in this field in order to see the right results.